 Ensure that the order price is not worse than the existing bid or offer.
 If it is the system needs to display a message to that effect.

 Display a message “You have requested to place a price limit order for aaa mmbtus of yyyyy at a price of xxx.
-If the price you specified becomes available the system will automatically try to fill your order and a transaction may result.
+If the price you specified becomes available on EnronOnline, the system will automatically try to fill your order and a transaction may result.
 Your order maybe filled partially or completely depending on the volume available.
-This order will remain active till you cancel it.
+This order will remain active till you cancel it, or the expiration of the product whichever is earlier.
 It will not be withdrawn when you log off.”
 The customers choices are

 Proceed.
 Selecting Proceed submits the order.